Federal Marketing Orders and Agreements:

 Statutory and Regulatory Framework

 Economic conditions during the Great Depression of the 1930s exacerbated an existing problem of overburdened markets.
 In response to this crisis, Congress enacted the Agricultural Adjustment Act of 1933 to elevate farm prices by imposing certain restraints on the quantity of agricultural commodities that could be produced.
-To alleviate concerns with the constitutionality of the 1933 Act and later the Agricultural Adjustment Act of 1935, Congress enacted the AMAA in 1937.
+To address concerns with the constitutionality of this act and the amended agricultural adjustment act of 1935, congress then enacted the Agricultural Marketing Agreement Act (AMAA) in 1937.

-Marketing orders exist for milk and approximately thirty-five types of fruits, vegetables, nuts, and speciality crops, although this number has fluctuated over the last several decades and is subject to change in the future.
+Marketing orders exist for milk and approximately twenty-one types of fruits, vegetables, nuts, and specialty crops.
+This number however has fluctuated over the last several decades and is subject to change in the future.
 Milk marketing orders are different from the marketing orders applicable to fruits, vegetables, nuts, and specialty crops and are not within the scope of this overview.
 The AMAA also provides an additional program for peanuts, which is also not within the scope of this overview.
-For more information on milk marketing orders and the program for peanuts, please visit the Farm Commodity Programs Reading Room.
+For more information on milk marketing orders and the program for peanuts, please visit the Farm Commodity Programs: An Overview

 The AMAA authorizes the Secretary to create an administrative committee or board for each marketing order to help administer that marketing order.
 Marketing orders apply to handlers- “processors, associations of producers, and others engaged in the handling”- of commodities subject to a marketing order.
 All marketing orders are issued as a regulation promulgated by the AMS.